RTEMS/rtems-docs/eng/req/items.rst

 Action Requirement Transition Post-Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
 This set of attributes defines for each post-condition the state after the action for a transition in an action requirement.
 Generic attributes may be specified.
 Each generic attribute key shall be an :ref:`SpecTypeActionRequirementName`.
 Each generic attribute value shall be an :ref:`SpecTypeActionRequirementName`.
 There shall be exactly one generic attribute key for each post-condition.
 The key name shall be the post-condition name.
 The value of each generic attribute shall be the state of the post-condition.

+* The value may be a string.
+It shall be the name of a skip reason.
+If a skip reason is given instead of a listing of post-condition states, then this transition is skipped and no test code runs for this transition.
+The value

+  * shall match with the regular expression "``^[A-Z][a-zA-Z0-9]+$"``,

+  * and, shall be not equal to "``NA``".

 This type is used by the following types: